MD-Sedky/Items-App/README.md

 # Items-App
-Build a simple CRUD web application using node.js with Mongoose and Ejs view engine
+Simple CRUD web application using node.js with Mongoose and Ejs view engine